abiyselassie22/IBM-Data-Analyst/04. Python for Data Science, AI & Development/Readme.md

 ## Summary

 This course introduces programming in Python.
-It teaches about Python basics, the various data types, Python Data structures, logic concepts like conditions & branching, and use of Python libraries.
-Python is used to perform tasks such as Data analysis & HTML webscraping with API.
+It teaches about Python basics, the various data types, Python Data structures like Lists and Tuples, logic concepts like conditions & branching, and use of Python libraries such as Pandas, NumPy & Beautiful Soup.
+Python is used to perform tasks such as Data collection & HTML Webscraping with APIs.
 This course involves working on numerous hands-on labs using Jupyter Notebooks.
 It provides us with the required skills to create basic programs, work with data, and automate real-world tasks using python.

 ## Weekly Topics